gradle/declarative-gradle/early-prototypes/kotlin-multiplatform/README.md

 Static extension methods are provided for each platform (only `jvm` and `js` implemented so far) to allow for configuring platform-specific dependencies with IDE type assistance.
 - Publishing the project is configured to use a local Maven repo under `build/repo` using the `publishing` block provided by the `maven-publish` plugin, to demonstrate the results of publishing the project with and without sources.

+## Goals

+- This DSL should look and feel like a Gradle DSL, be similar to Java and Android builds, and be navigable by Gradle developers new to KMP.
+- The `targets` block should be a container holding each platform, not merely a static extension.
+- Extraneous blocks should be simplified or removed and their contents pulled up a level.

 ### Running the project

 All tasks below should be executed from the `testbed` directory.